HiroNormal/Hironormal-union_shop/README.md

 | Search System | Complete search functionality (search buttons should function on the navbar and the footer) | 4% | [Search](https://shop.upsu.net/search) |

 Below are explanations for some of the terminology used in the table:

+***Pages** refer to distinct screens or views in your application that users can navigate to.
+See [line 22 of `lib/main.dart`](https://github.com/manighahrmani/union_shop/blob/main/lib/main.dart#L22) or the `navigateToProduct` function in the same file for an example of how to define routes for different pages.

 ***Hardcoded data** refers to data (text or images) that is directly written into your code files rather than being fetched from a database or external service.
 For example, you can create a list of products with an AI-generated image and text descriptions directly in your Dart code instead of retrieving them from a backend.